kmei-cms/Analyzer/README.md

 ```

 We set up the top tagger cfg files for per year, because per year has different b-tagger working points (WPs).
-Last step is to get the cfg and model files for the top tagger and deepESM.
+Last step is to get the cfg and model files for the top tagger, deepESM, and mass regression.
 ```
 cmsenv
 getTaggerCfg.sh -t StealthStop_DeepCSV_DeepResolved_DeepAK8_wp0.98_2016_v1 -f TopTaggerCfg_2016.cfg -o